opentok/OpenTok-Ruby-SDK/README.md

 ## Force disconnect

-You can force disconnect a connection within a session by using the `opentok.connection.forceDisconnect(session_id, connection_id)` method.
+You can force disconnect a connection within a session by using the `opentok.connections.forceDisconnect(session_id, connection_id)` method.
 You are essentially forcing a client endpoint to disconnect from a session.

 For more information on force disconnect, see the